What to Do if You Lose Your Hearing Aids

 Avoid Shirt and Pants Pockets

 Your breast pocket is the gateway to your pen (which inevitably leaks at some point) and a water-logged hearing aid.
 Even though modern hearing aids are better sealed than a few years ago, this is no place for your devices.
 I’d also avoid pants pockets.
-We’ve all washed a pair of pants only to realize that we left a car key, chapstick, or, in this case, a hearing aid in the pocket, and that never ends well!
+We’ve all washed a pair of pants only to realize that we left a car key, chapstick, or, in this case, a hearing aid in the pocket, which never ends well!

 Tips for Hearing Aids and COVID-19 Masks

 Since most face masks sit behind your ears, right alongside your hearing aids, it’s easy to accidentally knock out your hearing aids when taking off your mask.
 When using a mask for COVID-19 mitigation that has ear loops, place your hearing aids on first and make sure the ear loops stay outside the hearing aids.
 When removing your mask, put a finger on the wire or earmolds/dome before pulling the mask off to ensure that they stay in place.
-Whenever possible, remove your mask in a specific location, like your car after you close the door, or at home near your hearing aid “home base.”
+When possible, remove your mask in a specific location, like your car after you close the door, or at home near your hearing aid “home base.”
 That way, even if your hearing aid falls out, you’ll have a better idea of where it might be.

 If you’re forgetful like me, you can also place a small address label with “Hearing Aid” printed on it on the inside of your mask.
 Get in the habit of looking at the mask when you take it off for an easy reminder.
 Last but not least, ask family members to keep an eye out for flying hearing aids!